odinofcoding/Double-Pendulum/README.md

 # Double-Pendulum
-Simulating a double pendulum to see the chaos and also as a summer break project.
+Simulating a double pendulum to see the chaos. (summer break proj#1)

 #To run it:
 first, install the packages: